Skip to main content

 Manchester’s food and drink culture is thriving.
 With new restaurants, bars, gastropubs, microbreweries, and cafes opening weekly, the city is establishing itself as one of the UK’s most exciting foodie destinations.

 From fine dining and afternoon tea to pop-up markets and humble street food, Greater Manchester is packed with options to suit any mood offering any and every cuisine you can think of.
-Why not try foodie destination, the Corn Exchange, or experience a contemporary pub, The Pilcrow at Sadler's Yard?
+Why not try foodie destination, the Corn Exchange, or experience a contemporary pub, The Sadler's Cat?
 Experience local produce or one of Greater Manchester's independent and quirky coffee shops.
-This city is a haven for vegan and vegetarian cuisine, and is fit to burst with several halal options too.
+This city is a haven for vegan and vegetarian cuisine, and is fit to burst with several halal options, too.
+From family-friendly joints perfect for the little (and big) ones to Manchester's vast array of cafes and delis, you'll be spoilt for choice.

-Shopping centres such as Manchester Arndale and The Trafford Centre as well as high street destinations such as Exchange Square and Market Street offer an unrivalled selection of international brands combined with the best of British at department stores like John Lewis, Selfridges, Debenhams, and Marks and Spencer.
+Visitors travel from all over the world to shop in Manchester, and it’s easy to see why.
+Shopping centres such as Manchester Arndale and The Trafford Centre as well as high street destinations such as Exchange Square and Market Street offer an unrivalled selection of international brands combined with the best of British at department stores like John Lewis, Selfridges, and Marks and Spencer.

 For that extra special something, visit boutique districts around King Street, Spinningfields, and New Cathedral Street and browse their designer shops.
 Or if one-off independents and handmade is more your thing, Manchester's alternative and creative heart, The Northern Quarter, is home to countless vintage stores, record shops, cafés, bars and restaurants.

-As the birthplace of the Industrial Revolution, the North West has a fascinating industrial history, with Greater Manchester playing a key role in many industrial developments, including the expansion and improvement of transport services.
+As the birthplace of the Industrial Revolution, the North West has a fascinating industrial history with Greater Manchester playing a key role in many industrial developments, including the expansion and improvement of transport services.
+From the world’s first passenger railway to one of Britain's busiest tram systems, Greater Manchester’s transport achievements have shaped transportation networks across the globe.

-Greater Manchester has much to be proud of in transport terms; we had the first purpose-built canal in 1761, the first bus service in the UK in 1824, the world’s first public passenger-carrying railway in 1830 and one of the first extensive tramway networks in Britain.
+Greater Manchester has much to be proud of in transport terms; there's the first purpose-built canal in 1761, the first bus service in the UK in 1824, the world’s first public passenger-carrying railway in 1830 and one of the first extensive tramway networks in Britain.
+Greater Manchester’s Fire Service Museum and the Museum of Transport are just a couple to whet the appetite.

 Whilst you're visiting the city’s famous Marina, why not check out the wide range of tourist attractions?
 As well as several museums and galleries, you’ll also find a multi-screen cinema, ice skating and a whole host of mouth-watering places to enjoy a bite to eat and drink on a rainy afternoon.
-We would recommend you try Al Porto Restaurant and Bar where you can enjoy its rustic down to earth charm and delicious authentic Italian cuisine.
+We recommend you try Al Porto Restaurant and Bar where you can enjoy its rustic charm and delicious authentic Italian cuisine.

 Take in a bit of history

-If you want to keep things exciting, particularly for the kids, you can also pay a visit to the nearby Dinosaur Museum, which features interactive exhibits and artifacts showcasing the time when dinosaurs roamed the earth.
+If you want to keep things exciting, particularly for the kids, you can also pay a visit to the nearby Dinosaur Museum, which features interactive exhibits and artefacts showcasing the time when dinosaurs roamed the earth.

 For more of an above-ground experience, there are plenty of Hull museums to take in to pass the time on a rainy day.
 Visit the Streetlife Museum, which will take you back through over 200 years of transport history, with a unique collection of early motor cars, horse-drawn carriages, trains, buses and bicycles.